Ripon College Policy Prohibiting Harassment Including Sexual Harassment

 Ripon College has also classified all employees as Mandated Reporters of any knowledge they have that a member of the community is experiencing harassment, discrimination, and/or retaliation.
 The section below on Mandated Reporting details which employees have this responsibility and their duties, accordingly.
-Ripon College who also work for Ripon College are not Mandated Reports, except for Resident Assistants (RAs).
+Ripon College students who also work for Ripon College are not Mandated Reports, except for Resident Assistants (RAs).

 Inquiries may be made externally to: